Sports ballroom dance. Ballroom dancing

 • The heel should be wide and stable.

-Main items of expenditure
+Main expense items

 2. Outfit for participation in competitions and concerts.